netsec-ethz/scion-tutorials/content/faq/troubleshooting.md

 * anything else

-!!!
-Tip
+{% include alert type="Tip" content="
 First clear the `/var/log/scion/` directory and restart.
 This often helps to find the relevant log messages quicker.
+" %}

 #### Not receiving beacons